A picture of me taking it easy

 I’m also using Homesite - and have been using homesite since hmm… around 1996-7-8 I think… It still works fine!

 Just so strange with Homesite.
-It’s so great a program but at the same time it’s sooo lousy to save proper XML-files and UT8.
+It’s so great a program but at the same time it’s sooo lousy to save proper xml-files and UT8.
 Took me a long time to realise that it was a bug in Homesite… so sometimes I’m switching to Ultraedit just to save…

-• Robert Nyman - author
+• Robert Nyman says:

 Michael,